frblondin/GitDotNet/README.md

 ## Features

 - Supports .NET 8 and 9.
 Note that .NET 9 is highly recommended because it uses [zlib-ng](https://github.com/zlib-ng/zlib-ng) which is much faster.
-- Read and parse Git objects (commits, trees, blobs, tags, index...) natively in .NET.
+- Reade and parses Git objects (commits, trees, blobs, tags, index...) natively in .NET, using memory-mapped files or in-memory data for high performance.
-- Write using the git [fast-import](https://git-scm.com/docs/git-fast-import) feature for high efficiency and reliability.
+- In-memory data uses IMemoryCache and can use max size & prioritization to control memory footprint.
-- Use of memory-mapped files for high-performance .git repository data reading.
+- Writes in pack files when committing large number of changes.
 - Asynchronous methods for efficient data retrieval.
 - Minimal memory footprint with lazy loading of data and usage of data streaming.
 - Comparison of git commits and trees, along with renaming detection and git patch creation.